kizniche/Mycodo/3.5/README.md

 Change the symlink from non-SSL to SSL

+If using Raspbian Wheezy:

 `sudo ln -sf /etc/apache2/sites-available/default-ssl /etc/apache2/sites-enabled/000-default`

+If using Raspbian Jessie:

+`sudo ln -sf /etc/apache2/sites-available/default-ssl.conf /etc/apache2/sites-enabled/000-default.conf`

-Edit /etc/apache2/sites-enabled/000-default and make sure the top looks similar to this:
+Edit /etc/apache2/sites-enabled/000-default (or 000-default.conf if running Jessie) and make sure the top looks similar to this:

 ```
 <IfModule mod_ssl.c>